dala0005/rename-file-to-exif/README.md

 It is recommended to store the script in /usr/local/bin to make the script global.

+master:

 Issues:
 The script can only handle a filename as an argument, not paths.
 Ex.
 Can't handle rename-file-to-exif /home/pi/my_pic.jpg as the script will treat /home/pi/my_pic.jpg as a filename.

+development:

+Can handle absolute path to file as an argument to the script.

+TODO:

+* Add support for relative path to file as argument to the script.